 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

-“I read your 9 wood storage ideas because I let google search for ‘Deciding What Wood To Keep.’
+I read your 9 wood storage ideas because I let google search for ‘Deciding What Wood To Keep.’
 Any suggestions on how to decide what wood to keep?
 Thanks for any suggestions that you might have.”

 How to Decide What Scrap Wood to Keep

-KEEP: Let’s keep 1x, 2x and 4x material longer than 8″.
+Keep: Let’s keep 1x, 2x and 4x material longer than 8″.

-KEEP: Let’s keep plywood or MDF larger than 12″ x 12″
+Keep: Let’s keep plywood or MDF larger than 12″ x 12″

-SHOP TIP: Are you unsure about your decision to keep a piece?
+TIP: Are you unsure about your decision to keep a piece?
 Write today’s date on the end of it.
 If it’s still in your shop in a year, you probably don’t need it!

-TOSS: Next let’s toss 1x, 2x and 4x material shorter than 8″.
+Toss: Next let’s toss 1x, 2x and 4x material shorter than 8″.
 Why?
 Cutting pieces smaller than 8″ could be dangerous.
 The possibility of cutting a finger is not worth the risk of saving some wood.

-TOSS: Let’s toss plywood or MDF smaller than 12″ x 12″.
+Toss: Let’s toss plywood or MDF smaller than 12″ x 12″.
 Why?
 Here’s my thought, most of the time when we use plywood it’s because we need material larger than a 1×12.
 If we need a piece of material smaller than 12″ we can just use a piece of 1×12 or smaller piece of 1x material.

 TIP: How should we deal with the cutoffs we’re tossing?
 I keep a cutoff bin under my miter saw stand and immediately toss pieces too dangerous to cut in the bin.
 Wood that is large enough to save is set aside until my furniture project is complete and then the scrap is sorted and stored.

-Before You Toss
+Before You Toss Scrap Wood

 Create a Spacers Box

-I keep a box of shims or spacers of various thickness material… 1/8″, 1/4″, 1/2″, 3/4″ etc. These shims or spacers help with proper spacing for my DIY furniture projects.
+I keep a box of shims or spacers of various thickness material like 1/8″, 1/4″, 1/2″, 3/4″ etc. I use these as shims or spacers to help with proper spacing for my DIY furniture projects.

 Do you have a spacers box?
 If not, create one before tossing your scraps.